dcshzj/nussucommit/pages/creation.md

 In the last CREATION, we partnered with NUSSU Welfare, NUS Development Office, and NUS Enterprise to host three problem statements:

 - Designing Welfare Diary for NUS students
-- Designing key visual for NUS Commencement 2020
+- Designing key visual for NUS Commencement Class Giving 2020
 - Designing promotional poster for NUS Overseas College (NOC)

 Winning designs were awarded amazing prizes such as Apple iPad and Nintendo Switch.